Bouhm/stardew-valley-mods/README.md

 ### NPC Map Locations Mod
-Shows NPC locations in real-time on the map.
-Requires SMAPI.
-Google "Stardew Valley NPC Map Locations" for more information.
+A SMAPI mod that shows NPC locations in real-time on the map.
+Includes immersion settings to customize when to show the NPCs.

-Hosted on nexus mods, stardewmods, Chucklefish community forum mods page.

 ###  Inu Pet Mod
 Replaces vanilla dog with a Shiba Inu.

-Hosted on stardewmods.